ArunMichaelDsouza/CSS-Mint/README.md

 #### Grid system

 CSS mint comes with a standard ``12`` column responsive grid.
 A grid container can have multiple rows and these rows can have multiple columns.
-Create a grid container using the ``cm-grid`` class and use the ``cm-row`` and ``cm-col-*`` classes to create your layout.
+Create a grid container using the ``cm-grid`` class and use the ``cm-row`` and ``cm-col-*`` classes to create your responsive layout.

 * All rows and columns must be placed within the grid container, and within the grid row only should the grid columns be placed.
 The content is placed within these columns.
-* Columns have a default left/right padding (gutter) of ``15px``;
+* Columns have a default left/right padding (gutter) of ``15px``.
 * Columns can be created by specifying the number of any of the ``12`` available columns (from 1-12).
-Eg - Two equal columns could be created using two ``cm-col-xs-6`` classes.
+Eg - Two equal columns can be created using two ``cm-col-xs-6`` classes.
 * Grid columns can also have an offset, specifying which, adds a ``margin-left`` to the targeted column.
 Eg - ``cm-col-xs-offset-3`` applies a ``margin-left`` of ``100 / 4 = 25%`` to the column, as total grid columns of ``12`` can have ``12 / 3 = 4`` columns of the specified class and width of each of these columns can be ``100 / 4 = 25%``, which is the applied margin.
 * The grid system provides media query powered breakpoints for various screen sizes.
-These breakpoints can be used with the grid columns for desired responsive layouts.
+These breakpoints can be used with the grid columns for creating desired responsive layouts.

 <img alt="CSS mint grid breakpoints" src="https://github.com/ArunMichaelDsouza/CSS-Mint/raw/V2/demo/img/grid-breakpoints.png" width="550px"/>